Preconditioned proximal point methods and notions of partial subregularity: Primal-dual methods

 \subsection{Application examples}

 We now look at regularity and convergence rate results for a few prototypical applications.
-We will show that linear convergence of the PDHGM can in specific cases be obtained by the unaccelerated primal--dual algorithm without any strong convexity.
+We will show that linear convergence of the PDPS can in specific cases be obtained by the unaccelerated primal-dual algorithm without full strong convexity.
 These results improve known convergence results for this algorithm.
 These results are comparable to those obtained in \cite{lewis2013partial,liang2014local} for other classes of algorithms based on a related theory of smooth submanifolds.
 Throughout, we rely on the marginalisation of submonotonicity in \cref{prop:marginalisation}, so seek to verify \eqref{eq:marginalised-submonotonicity}.

-\begin{example}[Lasso] For some data matrix and vector $K \in \R^{m \times n}$ and $z \in \R^m$, and regularisation parameter $\alpha>0$, consider the Lasso or regularised regression problem
+\begin{example}[Lasso] For some data matrix and vector $K \in \R^{m \times n}$ and $b \in \R^m$, and regularisation parameter $\alpha>0$, consider the Lasso or regularised regression problem